 A good e-Commerce agency helps you turn that broad idea into a more specific opportunity.
 It has to be specific for you to validate it.

 Validate the opportunity - market research

-To do that, first you must work out what your customers want from online shopping.
+To do that, you must work out what your customers want from online shopping.

 A good e-Commerce agency will help you with the research brief.
 And you should definitely involve them in analysing the results.

 Validate the opportunity - business case

 The research results drive your business case.
 You use them to show the size of the e-Commerce growth opportunity.

 Knowing the size of the opportunity helps justify the resources (people, time and budget) you need to go after it.

 The business case also helps you define the different e-Commerce capabilities you need.
 A good e-Commerce agency will help you identify the different skills and systems you’ll need.

 Digital media and digital marketing, for example.
 Account management if you work with online retailers.
 And all sorts of IT, supply chain and customer service skills if you set up your own online store.

 E-Commerce value proposition

-The final piece of the puzzle here is your value proposition.
+The final piece of the puzzle is your value proposition.
 This is a headline statement which tells people what you’re going to do for customers.

 A strong value proposition links to your market research story and business case.
-A good e-Commerce agency will help you craft a simple, meaningful proposition from all these strategy elements.
+A good e-Commerce agency helps you craft a simple, meaningful proposition from all these strategy elements.